Question 1

 Which term represents a physical quantity?

-A. Metre
+A. Meter.

-B. Percentage uncertainty
+B. Percentage uncertainty.

-C. Kilogram
+C. Kilogram.

-D. Spring constant
+D. Spring constant.

-C. Kilogram is a unit
+C. Incorrect: Kilogram is a unit of mass.

-D. The spring constant is expressed as `k=|F|/x`.
-Thus, it has a unit and numerical magnitude and is a measure of the stiffness of the spring.
+D. Correct: The spring constant is expressed as `k=|F|/x`.
+Thus, it has a unit and numerical magnitude and is a measure of spring constant.

 Question 8